Marcus Shelby: Background

 When Shelby was five, his family moved from Memphis, Tennessee, to Sacramento, California.
 Shelby played double bass briefly as a teen, but abandoned music until 1988, when he attended a Wynton Marsalis concert with his father, which inspired him to rededicate himself to music.

 Shelby moved to Los Angeles and began working with drummer Billy Higgins.
 After winning the Charles Mingus Scholarship in 1991 he studied music at California Institute of the Arts with Higgins, composer James Newton, and Charlie Haden.

 From 1991 to 1996 he recorded and toured with Black/Note (credited as Mark Shelby), a hard bop group based in Los Angeles.

 When Black/Note broke up in 1996, he moved to San Francisco because he "had seen groups like Broun Fellinis" whose tenor saxophonist of the time, David Boyce, "was playing a totally different style", and he felt a need to grow.
 There he founded the Marcus Shelby Trio and the Marcus Shelby Jazz Orchestra.
 He has served as Artist in Residence at Yerba Buena Gardens Festival and Composer in Residence at Intersection for the Arts.

 In 2013, Shelby was appointed to the San Francisco Arts Commission.

+Shelby is a long-time faculty member at the San Francisco Community Music Center.